e184940/blackjack/README.md

 # blackjack

-blackjack OOP, using pictures alongside the terminal
+blackjack OOP, using JavaFX alongside the terminal

+next project: visualising sorting algos using JavaFX